 Barbecue season doesn’t have to mean juicy meats dripping with sweet, gooey sauce.
 And outdoor dining doesn't have to equate to overly indulgent lazy Sundays complete with mayo-laden side dishes.
 There is a whole more to a barbecue — and gasp! — there is actually a healthy way to celebrate warm weather and outside dining.

-Up your BBQ game with some of this summer's healthy food trends:
+Up your grilling game with some of this summer's healthy food trends:

 1. Turn up the heat.

 Take a twist on foods you’d usually enjoy cold for a grill experience like no other.
 Avocado toast?
 This summer we’re going avo roast.
 Throw peeled avocado halves on the grill for a hint of smoky flavor, or grill your pineapple before adding it to a pineapple cucumber salad for a dish that screams summer.

 2. Veg out!

 Go plant-based for an entire meal.
 Pick out your favorite summer veggie and throw it on the grill with some olive oil, salt and pepper.
 I promise that a grilled cauliflower steak can be just as “juicy” as grilled beef steak.